 Negative Temperature Co-efficient

-Semiconductors have Negative Temperature co-efficient of Resistance.
+Semiconductors have a negative temperature coefficient of resistance.
 It means that the resistance decreases with the rise in temperature and vice-versa.
 According to this property, the semiconductors behave like an insulator at very low temperature but act as a conductor at high temperatures.

 Current Conducting Property